Types of election

 There are different types of elections that you can get involved in and have your say.

 The next Parliamentary General Election is scheduled to take place in 2022.
 In this type of election, voters will decide who they want to represent them in Parliament.
 The candidate who receives the most votes for the constituency becomes a Member of Parliament (MP).
 The UK Parliament makes decisions and passes laws on a wide range of issues that affect you.

 Medway is made up of the constituencies of Chatham and Aylesford, Gillingham and Rainham, and Rochester and Strood.

-Parish elections are held every 4 years to coincide with the Local elections.
-The next elections are scheduled for 2 May 2019.
+Parish elections are held every 4 years to coincide with the local elections.

 Police and Crime Commissioner for Kent

 Elections for the Police and Crime Commissioner (PCC) for Kent are held every 4 years.
 The next election is scheduled to take place in 2020.
 The Kent PCC is responsible for holding the Chief Constable and police force to account on the public's behalf.